VaishooR/dsa-sessions/README.md

 22. Program to check happy number.
 23. Program to check power of two.
 24. Program to check jewels and stones.
 25. Program to check power of three.
+26. Program to check power of four.